olonguet/Taito-PC030CM/README.md

 # Taito-PC030CM

-This is a thru hole repro of the Taito PC030CM custom IC used on boards like Arkanoid, Bubble Bobble, Legend of Kage...
+This is a repro of the Taito PC030CM custom .
+A red IC used on boards like Arkanoid, Bubble Bobble, Legend of Kage...
 It handles coin input and counters and the boards won't boot without it VIDEO ---> https://www.youtube.com/watch?v=ZvzLnMCHy0M